uhasker/getting-things-done-in-next-js/src/chapter2/05-generics.md

 };
 ```

-Two other generic data structures that you know about are sets and maps:
+Two other generic data structures that you already know about are sets and maps:

 ```ts
 const mySet: Set<number> = new Set([1, 2, 3]);